diskutil eject: How to Eject Drives From Mac Terminal

 diskutil unmountDisk force /dev/disk4

 Use force unmount when you know nothing important is being written.
 It’s the command-line equivalent of force-ejecting from Disk Utility.
+See our guide on when force eject is safe vs. risky before using this on a drive that was actively in use.

 Finding what’s blocking ejection with lsof